Our Commitment to Keeping Your Data Safe

 When we will get in touch with you

 One of the other reasons we sometimes collect your information is so that we can form a view on what we think you may want or need, or what may be of interest to you.
-With this information we decide which products, services and offers may be relevant for you and what marketing you may be interested in.
+With this information, we decide which products, services and offers may be relevant for you and what marketing you may be interested in.

-We keep you up to date with our latest offers, partnerships, sales, promotions, competitions (or those of our partners such as other members of the Travelopia group) that we think might be of interest/relevance to you.
+We keep you up to date with our latest offers, partnerships, sales, promotions, and competitions (or those of our partners such as other members of the Travelopia group) that we think might be of interest/relevance to you.

 We will only contact you in this way if:

-- You have signed up to receive marketing communications from us or one of the other Travelopia companies and have not later told us that you don’t want to hear from us.
+- you have signed up to receive marketing communications from us or one of the other Travelopia group companies and have not later told us that you don’t want to hear from us;

 What if I don’t want to receive marketing?